jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
 All parts work independently as long as on_loaded() and relevant variables from settings are present, so if you want only certain features feel free to remove the others.
-Edit bottom rows of lua to change keybindings.
-If you use some other than `--osd-playing-msg=${playlist}` in mpv.conf it will override the playlist display when deleting current file.
+Before using check the settings array in top of lua and change what is necessary.
+If you use some other than `--osd-playing-msg=${playlist}` in mpv.conf it will override the playlist display when removing current file.

 See demo of script in here: http://puu.sh/pwgzK/de7875be98.mp4